jyotisman-ds/TensorFlow_projects/README.md

 2. (only for Google Chrome)Add the [web server](https://chrome.google.com/webstore/detail/web-server-for-chrome/ofhbbkphhbklhfoeikjpcbhemlocgigb?hl=en) for Chrome extension to Google Chrome.
 3. Point to the downloaded model folder from step 1 in the web server app and click on the web server URL link.
 4. Click on the html file.
 5. Finally, remember to activate the developer tools option from the chrome menu to look at the console logs if interested.

+Now, you can upload your own images and have fun!

 ## List of Projects